spliffli/news-trading-analyzer/docs/message-for-token-metrics.md

 I've been working on my own so far, but I've had enough of just working on my own and I'd love to work with other people.

+The only type of trading I know is succescul with crypto is arbitrage & there's a great tool for that available [here](https://bjftradinggroup.com/product/sharptrader-forex-crypto-arbitrage/) from BJF Trading.

+If I were to trade for you I'd like to use this arbitrage strategy for crypto and possibly if you're interested in exploring forex, I think I have an even better system.
+Either you can pay me a salary or we can work with a profit-sharing model or a combination of both.

 Kind regards,

 Jonathon Quick